 Winter Skin Care

-- Hydration: Distribution of moisture in the environment becomes dry because winter conditions exist which intensifies oily skin issues.
-An oil-free moisturizer with low weight should be used to avoid pore blockage while maintaining skin balance.
+- Hydration: The distribution of moisture in the environment becomes dry because winter conditions exist, which intensifies oily skin issues.

 - Gentle Cleansing: A non-drying and effective cleansing product should remove oil from the skin without injuring the natural moisture content.
 The skin needs adequate cleaning before undergoing laser therapy.